editors of a book (2011) about Armand Schulthess

 Life and works

-Swiss born Armand Schulthess (1901-1972) from 1921-1935 owned a shop in ladieswear, which had to close due to the economic recession.
-Subsequently he got a job in a government department a job he left in 1951 to retire into a secluded house in Auressio, canton Tessin, he owned since 1941.
+Swiss born Armand Schulthess (1901-1972) from 1921-1935 owned a shop in ladies wear, which had to close due to the economic recession.
+Subsequently he got a job in a government department, which he left in 1951 to retire into a secluded house he owned since 1941 located in Auressio (canton Tessin).

-Over the years Schulthess' life became more and more isolated, although some representatives of the Swiss artistic world who were interested in his activities, occasionaly could visit him.
+Over the years Schulthess' life became more and more isolated, although some representatives of the Swiss artistic world who were interested in his activities, occasionally could visit him.

 In 1972 he was found dead in his garden,.